 Simon’s research interests include print– and visual–media history; material transmission of knowledge and literature; book history; reading history; commodity readings; 19th– 20th– and 21st–century commodity culture; history of economic discourse; technologies of literature (15th–21st centuries); gender and literary professionalization; textual studies; bibliography; transnationalism; film history; cultural studies and theory; aesthetic theory and analysis; and pictorial analysis.

-Sam Goodman is a lecturer in Linguistics at Bournemouth University.
+Sam Goodman is a senior lecturer in Linguistics at Bournemouth University.
 He completed his PhD at the University of Exeter in 2012, which focused on popular fiction of the post-Second World War period and analysed the representation of anxieties over British identity, space and power in the fiction of Graham Greene, Ian Fleming and John le Carré.
 He also has research interests in critical theory and medical humanities and is the editor of Violence & the Limits of Representation (Palgrave 2013) with Graham Matthews, and of Medicine, Health & the Arts: Approaches to the Medical Humanities (Routledge 2013) with Victoria Bates and Alan Bleakley.
 He is currently researching an interdisciplinary study of colonial medicine and the Anglo-Indian novel c.
 1950-1990 in which he explores the connections between narrative fiction and the history of the British Empire.

 Helen Jacey is Programme Co–ordinator for MA Scriptwriting and a screenwriter who has developed numerous projects for UK an international producers, as well as acting as a story consultant and trainer.
 Her screenwriting guide The Woman in the Story: Creating Memorable Female Characters, is the first to explore the development of female characters in screenwriting.
 Alongside her interest in gender and screenwriting, Helen’s current research interests are screenwriting and genre (in particular comedy, biopic and crime), and the role of the screenwriter and screenplay in the film production process.
 She is currently co–writing a book on screenwriting and romantic comedy as a meta genre.